Evergreen guide

 • Each utility JSON stores its own last-verified date and stale window.

-• A thin but current site is better than a large site filled with expired rules.
+• A stable but actively reviewed site is better than a large site filled with expired or unsupported rules.

 Utility layer